Career of Virat Kohli: 2014: T20 World Cup and assuming Test-captaincy

 During New Zealand tour, he averaged 58.21 in the five-match ODI series.
 However, his efforts went in vain as India were defeated 4–0.
 He made 214 runs at 71.33 in the two-match Test series that followed including an unbeaten 105 on the last day of the second Test at Wellington that helped India save the match.
 India then traveled to Bangladesh for the Asia Cup and World Twenty20.
 Dhoni was ruled out of the Asia Cup after suffering a side strain during the New Zealand tour, which led to Kohli being named the captain for the tournament.
 Kohli scored 136 off 122 balls in India's opening match against Bangladesh, sharing a 213 run third wicket stand with Ajinkya Rahane, which helped India successfully chase 280.
 It was his 19th ODI century and his fifth in Bangladesh, making him the batsman with most ODI centuries in Bangladesh.
 India were knocked out of the tournament after narrow losses against Sri Lanka and Pakistan in which Kohli scored 48 and 5 respectively.
 Dhoni returned from injury to captain the team for 2014 ICC World Twenty20 while Kohli was named vice-captain.
-He scored 54 off 41 balls in the game against West Indies and an unbeaten 57 from 50 balls against Bangladesh, both in successful run chases.
-In the semi-final, he made an unbeaten 72 in 44 deliveries to help India achieve the target of 173.
+Kohli played a crucial knock of 36 off 32 balls against Pakistan, the highest score in that match.
+He then scored 54 off 41 balls against West Indies and an unbeaten 57 from 50 balls against Bangladesh, both in successful run chases.
+In the semi-final against South Africa, he made an unbeaten 72 in 44 deliveries to help India achieve the target of 173.
 He won the man of the match for this knock.
 In the final against Sri Lanka India posted the target of 130/4 in which Kohli top scored 77 from 58 balls.
 Notwithstanding his innings, India lost the match by six wickets.
 Kohli made a total of 319 runs in the tournament at an average of 106.33, a record for most runs by an individual batsman in a single World Twenty20 tournament.
 For his achievement he won the Man of the Tournament award.

 "Kohli is the next chosen one.
 He exudes the intensity of Dravid, the audacity of Sehwag, and the extraordinary range of Tendulkar.
 That doesn't make him better, simply sui generis, his own unique kind."